mubarak117136/codesign/README.md

 you can create user using command line.

-here you can visit app using web interface and also you can using api request using postman.
+here you can visit app using web interface